 Sexual violence in the home is a form of domestic violence or abuse.
-Whilst the current advice is to stay at home, if you are at risk of domestic or sexual abuse, it is okay to leave and seek help.
-You can do this even if you have Coronavirus symptoms.
+Whatever the current coronavirus rules are, if you are at risk of domestic or sexual abuse it is okay to leave and seek help.
+You can do this even if you have symptoms of coronavirus.

 If you feel you are in danger, call 999.
 For local support with domestic violence related situations including leaving and staying safe you can call:

 More information on domestic violence during the Coronavirus pandemic can be found on the Equation website.